BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 - A. Amazon Redshift uses a one-tier, key-based architecture for encryption.
 - B. Amazon Redshift uses a two-tier, key-based architecture for encryption.
 - C. Amazon Redshift uses a three-tier, key-based architecture for encryption.
-- D. Amazon Redshift uses a four-tier, key-based architecture for encryption.
+- **D. Amazon Redshift uses a four-tier, key-based architecture for encryption.**

-Answer:
+Answer: D

 8.Which of the following Elastic Load Balancing options ensure that the load balancer determines which cipher is used for a Secure Sockets Layer (SSL) connection?